shristi12/TestCABI/README.md

 2. Practical test (a series of tasks for the candidate to perform to check skills and understand)
 3. Face-to-face interview (conducted with future line manager and one or two other managers) via Zoom

-# Pre-Test Requirements
+# Pre-Test & Interview Requirements
 Ahead of the practical test and face-to-face interview, please ensure you have access to the following:
 - Zoom installed on your computer - https://zoom.us/download#client_4meeting (you don't need an account)
-- Visual Studio installed on your computer (ideally 2019, any edition will do)
+- Visual Studio installed on your computer (ideally 2019, any edition will do including Community Edition)
+- .NET Core 3.1 installed and usable in a project in Visual Studio
 - SpecFlow extension installed
 - A GitHub account set up and shared with CABI at least 4 hours before the test is scheduled to start